-An excerpt from the Handbook for Quality Management (2000, QA Publishing, LLC) by Thomas Pyzdek
+An excerpt from The Handbook for Quality Management (2013, McGraw-Hill) by Paul Keller and Thomas Pyzdek

 The costs of all activities specifically designed to prevent poor quality in products or services.
 Examples are the costs of new product review, quality planning, supplier capability surveys, process capability evaluations, quality improvement team meetings, quality improvement projects, quality education and training.